djbieber/stratifyd-user-guide/docs/source/dataconnectors.rst

 ==================

-There are three categories of Data Connectors in Signals:
+There are three categories of Data Connectors in Stratifyd:

 :ref:`Enterprise Data Connectors` are used to connect to internal databases or other 1st party data platforms in your organization.